Exam Content Outline

 A. Manage Personnel to Ensure Compliance with Safety and Sanitation Regulations

-2. Write cleaning procedures for utensils, equipment, and work areas
+2. Develop cleaning procedures for smallware, equipment, and work areas

 3. Evaluate equipment in terms of maintenance needs and costs